Info

 mrbryce@mac.com

-James Bryce is a freelance Director based in London.
-He is a strong visual storyteller and has extensive experience with action and car work; but above all he loves working with writers and actors to bring a story to life with clarity, imagination and cinematic ambition.
-James is particularly interested in the genres he grew up on - 'hard' science fiction, supernatural thrillers, fantasy epics and war stories.
+James Bryce is a director based in London.
+He is a strong visual storyteller and has extensive experience with action and car work, but above all he loves to collaborate with writers and actors to bring a story to life with clarity, imagination and cinematic ambition.

-Recently, James directed the series Blood, Sex & Royalty for Netflix, a fresh, feminist re-telling of the story of Anne Boleyn and Henry VIII, with contemporary dialogue and a strong ensemble cast led by Amy James-Kelly.
+Recently, James series directed Blood, Sex & Royalty for Netflix, a fresh, feminist re-telling of the story of Anne Boleyn and Henry VIII, with contemporary dialogue and a strong ensemble cast led by Amy James-Kelly.

 ★★★★